Skip to main content

 Data Files: Download Data File

-NEW: Leaf-area index of Oak-Hickory Forest at Missouri Ozark (MOFLUX) site: 2007–2022
+Leaf-area index of Oak-Hickory Forest at Missouri Ozark (MOFLUX) site: 2007–2022

 This data set contains weekly measurements of leaf-area index (LAI) at the Missouri Ozark (MOFLUX) site during growing seasons from 2007-2022.
 The MOFLUX site is located in the University of Missouri Baskett Forest, a second growth oak-hickory forest situated in the Ozark Border Region of central Missouri, USA.
 MOFLUX is part of the AmeriFlux network (site ID: US-MOz) and an eddy covariance tower marks the middle of the site.
 During 2003, 24 circular vegetation plots (each 0.08 ha) were established within a ~250 m radius around the tower.
 The plots were situated 50 m apart along 5 linear transects radiating out from the flux tower base in SE, S, SW, W and NW directions.
 There were 5 plots per transect except for the NW one, which had only 4 due to the presence of a small pond at the terminus.